 The advanced Bible course examines individual biblical books, types of biblical literature, or sections of scripture.
 The course covers text, interpretation, historical contexts, linguistic issues, theological themes, and ethical issues.
 The course content changes on a regular basis.
 Course may be repeated with content changes.

-In a technologically advanced Western culture, where there are abundant computer programs available to the theology student, the need to master the biblical languages seems superfluous.
-However, an overview of the biblical languages is crucial for a basic understanding of interpreting scripture accurately.
+The Bible was originally written in Hebrew, Greek and Aramaic.
+The student of the Bible needs to have an adequate understanding of these languages to interpret effectively the texts.
+Today there are abundant computer programs available to the Bible student, so the need to master the biblical languages seems superfluous.
+However, an overview of the biblical languages is crucial for a basic understanding of interpreting Scripture accurately.
 LAN 530 provides the overview and introduces several accessible computer programs.

 Theological, Spiritual, and Cultural Studies